learn-co-curriculum/phase-0-intro-to-js-2-arrays/README.md

 The `Array` provides organization, and we only have to remember _one_ identifier (`winningNumbers`) instead of six (`firstNumber`, `secondNumber`, and so on).
-We can also call `Arrays` _expressive_ because putting all the winning numbers in a shared data structure communicates to other programmers "Hey, these things go together."
+We can also call `Array`s _expressive_ because putting all the winning numbers in a shared data structure communicates to other programmers "Hey, these things go together."